morenoh149/djangox-autocomplete-light/README.md

-A demo of specifying a `createTag` callback to select 2 https://select2.org/tagging#customizing-tag-creation
+A demo of specifying a `createTag` callback to select2 https://select2.org/tagging#customizing-tag-creation

 using https://github.com/yourlabs/django-autocomplete-light